sharathkumarreddy7/Head-gesture-controlled-wheel-chair-project/README.md

 # Head-gesture-controlled-wheel-chair-project
-this contains all the description and code for my project.
+Head Gesture controlled model Wheel Chair by Sharath Kumar Reddy and Dipayan Das

-This helps in easy motion of patients with phocomeila and other paralysis problems.
+This project helps in easy motion of patients with phocomeila and other paralysis problems.
 They can move as per their wish, just with their head gestures.

 We use MPU6050(Accelerometer+gyroscope) to detect change in angles and rotation speed.